Shore Fishing on the Cardigan Bay Coast of

 Numbers catered for, cost and payment:

-Juniors under the age of sixteen years must be accompanied and supervised at all times by a responsible adult (such as a parent or legal guardian) who should also ensure that they do not handle any catch until it has been identified for reasons that I'll explain below.
-Shore angling is not generally suitable for very young children unless they are already fanatical about it - the waiting game for bites requires a lot of patience and a long attention-span.
-If they are dead keen then that's just fine!
+Although I've recently (summer 2018) completed a DBS check in connection with other work, juniors under the age of sixteen years must nevertheless be accompanied and supervised at all times by a responsible adult (such as a parent or legal guardian) who should also ensure that they do not handle any catch until it has been identified for reasons that I'll explain below.
+For families with younger children, the two-hour taster sessions may be more attractive - see the trips page for details.

 Weather and cancellation/postponement: